nasa/GeneLab_Data_Processing/RNAseq/Workflow_Documentation/NF_RCP/README.md

 ---
 The NF_RCP workflow is composed of three subworkflows as shown in the image above.
-Below is a description of each subworkflow and the additional output files generated that are not already indicated in the [GL-DPPD-7101-G pipeline document](../../Pipeline_GL-DPPD-7101_Versions/GL-DPPD-7101-G.md):
+Below is a description of each subworkflow and the additional output files generated that are not already indicated in the [GL-DPPD-7101-G](../../Pipeline_GL-DPPD-7101_Versions/GL-DPPD-7101-G.md) and [GL-DPPD-7115](../../Pipeline_GL-DPPD-7115_Versions/GL-DPPD-7115.md) pipeline documents:

 1. **Analysis Staging Subworkflow**

    - Description:
      - This subworkflow extracts the metadata parameters (e.g. organism, library layout) needed for processing from the OSD/GLDS ISA archive and retrieves the raw reads files hosted on the [Open Science Data Repository (OSDR)](https://osdr.nasa.gov/bio/repo/).
-       > *OSD/GLDS ISA archive*: ISA directory containing Investigation, Study, and Assay (ISA) metadata files for a respective GLDS dataset - the *ISA.zip file is located in the [OSDR](https://osdr.nasa.gov/bio/repo/) under 'Files' -> 'Study Metadata Files' for any GeneLab Data Set (GLDS) in the OSDR.
+       > *OSD/GLDS ISA archive*: ISA directory containing Investigation, Study, and Assay (ISA) metadata files for a respective GLDS dataset - the *ISA.zip file is located under 'Files' -> 'Study Metadata Files' for any GeneLab Data Set (GLDS) in the [OSDR](https://osdr.nasa.gov/bio/repo/).

 2. **RNAseq Consensus Pipeline Subworkflow**